popCoffee/automated-SW-HW-download/README.md

 #### Add the device to the Vis DB:
 Before the Vision software can finish downloading, the new device must be added to the Vision DB.
 This is currently a manual step done by the Vision development team.
-Inform the database keepers ( , if he can't be reached  or ) that a new device is being added Michael Berryman David Woosnam Mark Haynes and provide the Device ID along with the client name.
+Inform the database keepers ( , if he can't be reached  or ) that a new device is being addedperson - person and provide the Device ID along with the client name.

 #### Make sure it all works